 Next let us learn about the intensity of bright and dark fringes in the interference pattern.
 We know that when two light waves arrive at a point on the screen out of phase, we get dark fringes.
-You may ask: Does this phenomenon not violate the law of conservation of energy because energy carried by two light waves seem to be destroyed?
+You may ask : Does this phenomenon not violate the law of conservation of energy because energy carried by two light waves seem to be destroyed?
 It is not so; the energy conservation principle is not violated in the interference pattern.
 Actually, the energy which disappears at the dark fringes reappears at the bright fringes.
 You may note from Eqn.
-(22.1) that the intensity of the bright fringes is four times the intensity due to an individual wave.
-Therefore, in an interference fringe pattern, shown in Fig. (22.6), the energy is redistributed and it varies between 4a^2 and zero.
-Each beam, acting independently, will contribute $a^2$ and hence, in the absence of interference, the screen will be uniformly illuminated with intensity $2a^2$ due to the light coming from two identical sources.
+(22.1) that the intensity of the bright fringe pattern, shown in Fig. (22.6), the energy is redistributed and it varies between 4 a^2 and zero.
+Each beam, acting independently, will contribute a^2 and hence, in the absence of interference, the screen will be uniformly illuminated with intensity 2 a^2 due to the light coming from two identical sources.
 This is the average intensity shown by the broken line in Fig. 22.6.